p3t/spring-cursorpaging/README.md

 ## Generate the JPA meta-model

-The cursorpaging library is using the JPA meta-model to generate the queries.
+The cursorpaging library is easier to use, when the JPA meta-model is generate to define the available attributes.
 This is done by the `hibernate-jpamodelgen` annotation processor (in case you are using eclipse-link or another ORM there should be a similar one available.